emdantrim/education-assignments/education-engineer/terraform-getting-started.md

 ## Apply the infrastructure state

-Now, we will run `terraform apply`.
-Inspect the output -- it will reflect the Docker container and image that we want to use.
-This is an important part of using Terraform, as it allows you to review the actions Terraform will take to match your desired infrastructure.
+Now, run `terraform apply`.
+Inspect the output -- it reflects the image to pull and the Docker container that will be created.
+This is an important part of using Terraform, as it allows the operator to review Terraform's actions before taking them.

+### CLI
 ```shell
 $ terraform apply
 ```

-Terraform will ask you to confirm that you want to take the actions shown.
-When you confirm by typing `yes`, Terraform will take a few moments to run, and display a message indicating that the resources have been created.

-## Confirm the infrastructure has been created
+After a few moments, Terraform will indicate the resources have been created.
 You have now created your first infrastructure resources with Terraform!
-Confirm the container is up and running with `docker ps`.
+Run `docker ps` to confirm that the container exists.

 ### CLI
 ```shell